glerner/WP-Website-Mastery-color-palette-generator/Readme.md

 ## What you need
 - Your theme’s settings file: `theme.json` (from your parent or child theme).
   - Many themes define their own colors as 'slug' (identifiers).
-Uploading your file lets this export the Palette colors and define those exact color 'slugs' your theme needs.
+Uploading your file lets this export the Palette colors and define those exact color 'slugs' your theme expects.
   - If you can’t upload the actual theme.json file, use the “Twenty Twenty‑Five” option to try a standard setup.

 ## How to use it
 1) **Upload** your theme’s `theme.json` (or choose the Twenty Twenty‑Five option).
 2) **Pick your two text colors**: one for light backgrounds (Text on Light), one for dark backgrounds (Text on Dark).
 3) **Adjust your brand colors**: Primary, Secondary, Tertiary, Accent.
 The tool keeps contrast high for readability.
 4) **Fine Tune the Tints and Shades**: Pick from among the tints and shade that have excellent color contrast.
 Consider the gap between white and lighter, between lighter and light, between dark and darker, and between darker and black.
-Since you will likely use similar selections for similar colors, the index of the selection is saved for you.
+Since you will likely use similar selections for similar colors, the index of each selection is saved for you.
 4) **Export**: You’ll get a folder with multiple Theme Variation files and one utilities CSS.
+The utilities CSS file has classes for you to paste into your existing style.css file.
 5) **Dark mode**: Your pages will use the colors you picked for your palette; if you specified "Primary Light" for an element in light mode, then your dark mode will have "Primary Dark"; if you specified an element uses "Secondary Darker" in light mode, then your dark mode will show "Secondary Lighter".
 6) **Future Palettes**: You can use this tool to generate new palettes for your website.
 All the elements on your page where you picked a background or text color using this Palette Generator, will use the colors from your new palette, automatically.
 Instead of colors being hard-coded to a color number, they are now set to use a color variable; this means that if you change a color in your palette, all the elements on your page will use the new color.
 (Note: that is *if* the element follows your palette; not all plugins and blocks do.)
+7) **CSS Classes** Since not all blocks follow your Palette colors, you can add CSS classes to blocks.
+Most blocks have an Advanced section in the block settings, where you put the class.
+The classes to use are easy to remember, for example 'bg-primary-lighter' sets the background color to Primary Lighter (and also sets the text color to Text On Light).

 ## Install on WordPress
 1) Unzip the exported file.
 Copy all files in the exported `styles/` folder into: